-E-mail: sleutgeb@ucsd.edu, Note: please include "BIPN 194 or BGGN 284" in the subject line of e-mails concerning this class.
+E-mail: sleutgeb@ucsd.edu, Note: please include "BIPN 194" in the subject line of e-mails concerning this class.
 If your e-mail will require an elaborate reply, it is more effective to chat with me after class or in office hour.

-OFFICE HOURS: Mondays 2:00 - 3:00 PM, in Tata 6401.
-Please e-mail if you plan on coming to office hour.
-You have access to the 6th floor of Tata Hall, and I will meet you in the elevator lobby.
-Additionally, each presenter or group of presenters will meet with me on either the Friday or Monday prior to the week they are presenting in class.
-If presenting as a group, members of the group must coordinate their schedules and then a representative should coordinate with me to find a meeting time.
-Meetings during office hours are preferred.
+OFFICE HOURS: Thursdays 9:45 - 11:15 PM, in Tata 6106.
+Please e-mail if you plan on coming to office hour other than for the purpose of preparing for your presentation.
+You have access to the 6th floor of Tata Hall.
+Faculty offices are on the West end of the building.
+If the door to the office track is closed, call 858-246-0824.

+Each presenter or group of presenters will meet with me on Thursday prior to the week they are presenting in class (Tuesday presenters from 9:45-10:30, Thursday presenters from 10:30-11:15.
+If this time does not work, coordinate with me to find a meeting time.
+If presenting as a group, members of the group must coordinate their schedules and then a representative should coordinate with me.
 The meeting is intended to provide feedback on presentation materials and answer any questions about the paper to help in presentation preparation.
 The meeting will therefore only be valuable if the presenter/group is prepared, i.e. they have read the materials and know what they don't know and need help understanding.
-Please share the group google presentation with me at least 2 hours prior to the meeting so that I can provide helpful feedback on the presentation.
+Please share the group google presentation with me prior to the meeting so that I can provide helpful feedback on the presentation.